seanstrom/Essays/importance-of-values.md

 lowercase = (a) -> a.toLowerCase()
 ```

 The `add`, `first`, and `lowercase` functions are very simple, they all take in the values they need and return a value.
-Since these functions are that simple it's easy to compose them to build more functions.
+Since these functions are that simple, it's easy to compose them to build more functions.

 ```coffeescript
 shrinkFirst = (a) -> lowercase (first a) abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```

-Here we've taken our simple functions and composed into more functions.
+Here we've taken our simple functions and composed them into more functions.
 Composing functions is a simple technique, but the simplicity carries a great amount of power when you start using more meaningful values.
 For example if we were to create our own value in the system, then we can create functions that use the value as the contract between each other.

 ```coffeescript
 person = (age, name) ->